 However, if you’re looking to splurge on comfy clothes while supporting American artisans who are paid a dignified living wage, Alabama Chanin is the comfy clothes company for you.
-Every super-soft item is one-of-a-kind, and will leave you feeling like the safest, coziest version of yourself.
+Ultimately, every super-soft item is one-of-a-kind and will leave you feeling like the safest, coziest version of yourself.

 Looking for more comfort at home?
 This Weighted Blanket Can Improve Stress, Anxiety, and Your Quality of Sleep.